anushadas7/Real-Time-Stream-Big-Data-Pipeline/README.md

 # End-to-end Real Time Streaming Pipeline
 This project is a real-time streaming pipeline that processes transaction data using Apache Kafka, Apache Spark, Hive, and MySQL technologies.
 The Berka dataset is utilized for simulating real-life transactions.
+We have stored the data in an AWS S3 bucket and created python code to send the data in random intervals to the Kafka Producer in order to simulate real-life transactions.
 The pipeline captures transaction data at random intervals and performs various transformations, aggregations, and reporting in real-time.

 ## About the Dataset
 The dataset used for this project is the Berka dataset, which is a real-world dataset containing financial transaction data.
 It was originally created for the purposes of a data mining competition organized by the Czech Technical University in Prague.
 The dataset represents a comprehensive record of financial transactions involving bank accounts and related information.

 ## Architecture